 Ryan has played in Ireland with both Martin Hayes and Dennis Cahill.

-‘Uniquely graceful and expressive playing.
+2019 has Ryan booked for concerts at events and festivals across Europe .‘Uniquely graceful and expressive playing.
 A future star of the Scottish fiddle world' – Aidan O’Rourke (Lau)

 'Ryan is a very talented award-winning young fiddler with his own distinctive style, who has already established a remarkable reputation in the traditional music community' - Willie Clancy Week, Ireland.

 ‘Ryan’s playing brings an intense and unique approach to the burgeoning Scottish music scene’ – Ross Ainslie (Treacherous Orchestra)

 ‘He is an immensely talented player with his own quite distinct style’ – Alistair McCulloch